RHIT-CSSE/csse220/Docs/installing_eclipse.md

 # Install Eclipse

-The thing you want to install is the Eclipse (Eclipse IDE for Enterprise Java Developers):
+The thing you want to install is the *Eclipse IDE for Java Developers*:
-<a href="https://www.eclipse.org/downloads/packages/release/2020-06/r">Download it here</a>
+<a href="https://www.eclipse.org/downloads/packages/">Download it here</a>

-There should be a "Download 64-bit" button for the latest version of eclipse.
+Choose the download based on your platform: Windows, macOS, Linux

-Then run the downloaded file it will ask which version you'd like to install.
-Select the Eclipse IDE for EE Developers.
+Then run the downloaded file select: Eclipse IDE for Java Developers hich version you'd like to install.<br>
+Select  *Eclipse IDE for EE Developers* and then default choices (if any are presented)

 After that, just install eclipse following the defaults.